In the queer Latinx webseries “Functional,” Guillermo Real looks for Mr. Right, but finds a bunch of Mr. Wrongs.

 Some are vapid.
 Some are meatheads.
 Some are racist.

-The season one episode “Whiskey Dick,” which is posted on the series’ YouTube page, spotlights one of Real’s dating disasters.
+The season one episode “Whiskey Dick,” which is posted on the series’ YouTube channel, spotlights one of Real’s dating disasters.
 It also gives new meaning to the expression “whiskey dick.”

 In the episode, Real and his date have been drinking at a bar.
 Unfortunately, the guy is a jerk, and the date is horrible.